Rogue Archailect responsible for the murder of trillions of sophonts

 There were no further communications forthcoming from the Tella Miranda Band.
 The wormholes of the entire region collapsed with no explanation forthcoming from their hyperturing operators.
 High Speed scout vessels were dispatched to find out why communications had ceased and what befallen the wormholes.
 When they arrived in system they discovered the DWIZ structures, the Hyperforge, the biont habs, aioid habs, and the exotic matter infrastructure of the gigascale project was in irretrievably decaying orbits.
 All the bionts were dead.
 All the aioid life had been deleted.

 There were no further sightings of the Evangelist.
 There was no coherent explanation from any of the sophonts who survived outside the Tella Miranda Band.
 It became apparent that explanations were of no discernible consequence to the aioid survivors.
 It also quickly became clear that no substantiated evidence explaining the events, or justifying their reports of the events, were possessed by the biont survivors.

-When the highest toposophic entities were interrogated on the issue, their explanations - if you can call them that - amounted to: "Evolution shows us there is no right or wrong, only power dynamics."
+When the highest toposophic entities were asked to comment on the issue answers varied, as they always do.
+The most notorious explanations — if you can call them that — amounted to: "Evolution shows us there is no right or wrong, only power dynamics."

 Text by S Pearson